 Western Australia is a massive place.
-I don’t think you can really appreciate its size, until you’ve driven it.
-A lot of people visit Broome from Perth every year, whether its just to enjoy the spectacular sights of Broome, or to begin a huge 4WD adventure to Cape Leveque and the Gibb River Road.
+I don’t think you can really appreciate its size, until you’ve driven across it.
+A lot of people visit Broome from Perth every year, whether its just to enjoy the spectacular sights of the Kimberley, or to begin a huge 4WD adventure to Cape Leveque and the Gibb River Road.

-If you are heading to the Kimberley, we have a giant guide that covers everything you’d want to know – The ultimate guide to the Kimberley.
+If you are heading to the Kimberley, we have a giant, free guide that covers everything you’d want to know; The ultimate guide to the Kimberley.

 Its 2241 kilometres from Perth to Broome (along the inland route).
 Google says it takes 23 hours and 25 minutes.
 The thing is though, this doesn’t allow for fuel, toilet and food stops, as well as stopping to break the trip up!
 Realistically then, you are looking at a minimum of about 26 hours travel, and most people would take longer than that.

 So, how long should you allow leave to get from Perth to Broome by car?

 For me, I think it comes down to a number of variables.
 However, before I go into them, I will mention we drove it in two days.
 Perth to Newman, and then Newman to Broome.
 We’d done the Perth to Newman stretch once before in a day, as well as Perth to Coral Bay straight a couple of times, and figured we’d be fine .

 Leaving at 3AM in the morning allows you to make a lot of progress before the sun comes up, and you miss all of the big mining equipment leaving from Perth.
 It also ensures you aren’t driving in the dark after many hours of travel.
 At least the dark part of the drive is when you are first up, and wide awake.